Battery (baseball): Pitching to a preferred batterymate

 Throughout the history of baseball, although teams have typically carried multiple catchers, star pitchers have often preferred the familiarity of working consistently with a single batterymate.

 In the early 20th century, some prominent pitchers were known to have picked their favorite catchers.
 Sportswriter Fred Lieb recalls the batteries of Christy Mathewson / Frank Bowerman beginning in 1899 with the New York Giants, Jack Coombs / Jack Lapp beginning in 1908 with the Philadelphia Athletics, Cy Young / Lou Criger gaining the greatest attention in 1901 with the Boston Americans (later the Red Sox), and Grover Cleveland Alexander / Bill Killefer beginning in 1911 with the Philadelphia Phillies.
 Other successful batteries were Ed Walsh / Billy Sullivan beginning in 1904, along with Walter Johnson / Muddy Ruel and Dazzy Vance / Hank DeBerry both starting in 1923.

 In 1976, several major league pitchers chose their preferred catchers; a notion that had fallen out of practice for some decades.
 For instance, catcher Bob Boone of the Philadelphia Phillies, though one of the best catchers of his day, was replaced with Tim McCarver at the request of pitcher Steve Carlton.
 The Carlton/McCarver combination worked well in 32 out of Carlton's 35 games that season, plus one playoff game.
 The two had previously been batterymates for four years (1966–69) with the St. Louis Cardinals.
 Another battery-by-choice was superstitious rookie pitcher Mark Fidrych who was new to the Detroit Tigers in 1976, insisting on rookie catcher Bruce Kimm behind the plate.
 The Fidrych/Kimm combination started all 29 of Fidrych's 1976 season games.
 The two continued as a battery through 1977.

 Knuckleballers have often preferred pitching to "personal" batterymates due to the difficulty of catching the unusual pitch.
 One notable example was Boston Red Sox pitcher Tim Wakefield and his preferred catcher, Doug Mirabelli.

 Most starts

 The below table shows battery-mates that as of 20 September 2022, have appeared in more than 200 starts together since 1914.
-Boldface indicates active teammates.

 Especially notable are the five Hall of Fame batteries below, including Lefty Grove (ranked by Bill James as the second-greatest pitcher of all time) and Mickey Cochrane (ranked by James as the eighth-greatest catcher) of the 1925–1933 Philadelphia Athletics, and Yogi Berra and Whitey Ford, who appeared in multiple World Series together for the New York Yankees between 1950 and 1963.